AchaWang/video_downloader/README.md

 # video_downloader
-easy way to download vedeos !
+Easy way to download vedeos !
+For the current version , you can download videos from a m3u8 link or youtube url link